 Mid Michigan College strongly encourages anyone who experiences or observes any acts of sexual harassment to promptly report the incident(s) and seek assistance from the College's Title IX Coordinator.
 The Title IX Coordinator is the official that is designated and authorized by Mid to ensure compliance with Title IX and Mid's Title IX Program.
 Primarily, the Title IX Coordinator shall oversee Mid's response efforts when reports of sexual harassment are made.
 This includes coordination of intake, investigation, resolution processes, and the implementation of supportive measures designed to stop, remediate, and prevent sexual harassment prohibited under this Policy.
 The Title IX Coordinator is expected to act with independence and authority free from bias and conflicts of interest.
-Mid's Title IX Coordinator is mfarrell@midmich.edu
+Mid's Title IX Coordinator is

 Martricia M. Farrell

 Director of College Compliance & Ethics

 Title IX/Civil Rights Coordinator

+mfarrell@midmich.edu

+(989) 386-6622 x394

 Harrison Campus 1375 S. Clare Ave.
 Harrison, MI 48625 Main Building, Room 205

 Mt.
 Pleasant Campus 2600 S. Summerton Rd.
 Mt.
-Pleasant, MI 48858 Herbert D. Doan Center for Science and Health Technologies, Room 105
+Pleasant, MI 48858, CLAB 168C